morays-community/morays-doc/docs/source/nemo.tuto.rst

 Going further
 -------------

 You have seen the minimal steps to set up a hybrid Python-NEMO experiment in Morays framework.
-We invite you to read `Eophis documentation <https://eophis.readthedocs.io/en/latest/overview.html>`_ and `configuration guide for NEMO <https://morays-doc.readthedocs.io/en/latest/nemo.api_4.html>`_ to discover advanced coupling features.
+We invite you to read `Eophis tutorial <https://eophis.readthedocs.io/en/latest/tutorial.html>`_ and `configuration guide for NEMO <https://morays-doc.readthedocs.io/en/latest/nemo.api_4.html>`_ to discover advanced coupling features.

 If this tutorial helped you to build a new Morays experiment with NEMO, it would be greatly apreciated if you could `contribute to the Morays collection <https://morays-doc.readthedocs.io/en/latest/contribute.html>`_.